How to Plan Data Migration to Dynamics 365

 Data Load and Validation

-Before loading data into Dynamics 365, prepare a testing environment to validate the migrated data.
+Before loading data into Dynamics 365, prepare a test environment to validate your data.

 During the data load and validation phase, it is crucial to perform end-to-end testing to ensure the integrity and accuracy of the migrated data.
 This involves testing various functionalities, such as data validations, business rules, workflows, and integrations, to ensure that the system operates as expected with the migrated data.